Heather & Company for IBS, LLC My Account

 What to Eat When You Can't Eat Anything

 We've all been there.
-There are some days when it seems like everything you eat triggers an attack.
-This is not your imagination; when your IBS is raging, your gastrocolic reflex can be so sensitive that simply drinking water can trigger dysfunctional colon contractions.
+There are some days when it seems like everything you eat triggers an IBS attack.
+This is not your imagination; when your IBS is raging, your gastrocolic reflex can be so sensitive that simply drinking water can trigger dysfunctional colon contractions and IBS symptoms.

-Diarrhea and pain should resolve in just a few days.
-Constipation, especially if it's been chronic, can take several weeks once you've calmed down your gut so please hang in there.
+IBS diarrhea and pain should resolve in just a few days.
+IBS constipation, especially if it's been chronic, can take several weeks once you've calmed down your gut so please hang in there.

 Soluble fiber foods and supplements will stabilize the GI contractions that are going haywire with IBS and causing pain, and will normalize bowel function from either extreme (diarrhea AND constipation).
 So stick to foods like plain white rice, oatmeal, pasta, white breads, peeled potatoes, etc. Boring, I know, but it's just a few days.
-Make sure you've added in a prebiotic soluble fiber supplement like Acacia Tummy Fiber, too - this is crucial.
+Make sure you've added in a prebiotic soluble fiber supplement like Acacia Tummy Fiber, too - this is crucial for getting IBS under control.

-Safe Foods To Eat When You Can't Eat Anything
+Safe Foods To Eat for IBS When You Can't Eat Anything

 * White breads (such as French or sourdough), not whole wheat or multi-grain